-Seller shall cause a Project Performance Test to be performed to measure PV Plant Availability in accordance with the requirements, standards, and procedures set forth in Article 9 of the main body of the Agreement, Appendix 5 of this Scope Book, and the other elements of the Performance Standard.
+Seller shall cause a Project Performance Test to be performed to measure PV Plant Availability in accordance with the requirements, standards, and procedures set forth in Appendix 5 of this Scope Book.

 The Project Performance Test conducted to determine the PV Plant Availability may not be interrupted or suspended and then resumed without Buyer's prior written approval.
 Among other things, and without limiting the other terms of the Agreement, the PV Plant must have operated and performed as designed (and must have achieved the Minimum PV Plant Capacity) during such Project Performance Test in order for such Project Performance Test to be considered valid for purposes of determining the PV Plant Availability.